AB9IL/bluejay/README.md

-# Bluejay Linux is Bluefin and Aurora for Content Creation
+# Bluejay Linux is Bluefin Opinionated for Content Creation

 ## Bluejay